jovanbulck/sgx-step/sdk/oe-sdk/README-ubuntu18.md

-# Open Enclave and SGX-Step Integration (Ubuntu 18)
+# Open Enclave and SGX-Step Integration Demo (Ubuntu 18)

 ## Configure the Intel and Microsoft APT repositories